Black beret: Cyprus

 In the Cypriot National Guard, the black beret is exclusively given to soldiers of the Armoured Forces and to Officers of the same branch after graduating from the Greek Armoured Forces officers' school.
 The school is considered the toughest academy of the Greek Army, bar special forces, and therefore the black beret is considered an honour for the bearer.

 Czech Republic

 In the Czech Army, military policemen wear black berets.

 Denmark

-In the Danish Army, the black beret was originally used by all combat regiments, but now it is worn by the Jutland Dragoons, Guard Hussars, Royal Life Guard, Army Combat and Fire Support Center, Garnisonskommandant Vordingborg and 1st Danish Artillery Battalion.
+In the Danish Army, the black beret was originally used by all combat regiments, but now it is worn by the Jutland Dragoons, Guard Hussars, Royal Life Guard, Schleswig Foot Regiment and Danish Artillery Regiment.

 Estonia

 Since 2013 the professional soldiers of the Estonian Navy wear the black berets.

 Finland

 Only members of the Armored Brigade wear black berets.

 France

 In the French Army, the black beret is worn by the 501e Régiment de Chars de Combat and by the 16e Bataillon de Chasseurs à Pied.